MicrosoftDocs/memdocs/autopilot/tutorial/existing-devices/create-json-package.md

 To create a package containing the JSON file in Configuration Manager, follow these steps:

-1. Copy the folder(s) containing the JSON file(s) created in the [Create JSON file for Autopilot profile(s)](create-json-file.md) step to a new empty folder in the organization's UNC network path.
+1. Copy the folders containing the JSON files created in the [Create JSON file for Autopilot profiles](create-json-file.md) step to a new empty folder in the organization's UNC network path.
 The UNC network path should be the path that contains package sources for Configuration Manager packages.

 1. On a device where the Configuration Manager console is installed, such as a Configuration Manager site server, open the Configuration Manager console.